Elaine Morgan

 Elaine Morgan OBE, FRSL (7 November 1920 – 12 July 2013), was a Welsh writer for television and the author of several books on evolutionary anthropology.
-She advocated the aquatic ape hypothesis, which she advocated as a corrective to what she saw as theories that purveyed gendered stereotypes and so failed to take adequate account of women's role in human evolution.
+She advocated the aquatic ape hypothesis, which advocated as a corrective to what she saw as theories that purveyed gendered stereotypes and failed to account for women's role in human evolution adequately.
 The Descent of Woman, published in 1972, became an international bestseller, translated into ten languages.
-In 2016, she was named as one of "the 50 greatest Welsh men and women of all time" in a press survey.
+In 2016, she was named one of "the 50 greatest Welsh men and women of all time" in a press survey.

 Personal life

 Elaine Floyd was born and brought up in Hopkinstown, near Pontypridd, in Wales.
 Her father was a coal miner.
 She lived for many years until her death, in Mountain Ash, near Aberdare.
 She graduated from Lady Margaret Hall, Oxford, with a degree in English.
 She married Morien Morgan, a veteran of the Spanish Civil War who died in 1997, and they had three sons, the oldest being Dylan Morgan.